natehitze/donttrustorg/index.md

 Good question.
 If you like thinking critically, [here's an article from Columbia University](https://library.columbia.edu/libraries/undergraduate/evaluating_web.html) on evaluating online sources.
 Otherwise there's plenty of videos on YouTube.

-### Does this mean I shouldn't trust `<insert giant website name here>`.org?

-Did you skip the last question?

 ### Why did you make this?

 A friend sent me a link to a `.org` website that was claiming they were giving away free solar panels to homeowners (you can read a good article about that at [Business Insider](https://www.businessinsider.com/misleading-solar-ads-spread-coronavirus-upends-door-to-door-sales-2020-5)).
-And now for $10 / year I can send a handy link to anyone else so I don't have to explain again.
+And now for $10 / year I can send a handy link to anyone else so I don't have to explain why `scamwebsite.org` isn't trustworthy.